 Ego Gratification Meaning & Definition

-Definition – Simply the desire or drive to feel good about one-self, or even to feel superior.
+Ego Gratification Definition: Simply the desire or drive to feel good about one-self.
+Or a need to feel superior.

-Sigmund Freud Psyche Model – Ego Id Super-Ego
+Sigmund Freud Psyche Model – Ego, Id & Super Ego

 Ego and Id

-The ego allows us to resist acting solely on our instincts and emotions such as anger and fear, it allows us to be brave and to do the right thing.
-When somebody offends us or threatens us it allows us to control ourselves and not to lash out in anger or revenge.
-The ego also has to deal with the world around us and interpreting everything that the world contains.
+The ego allows us to resist acting solely on our instincts and emotions such as anger and fear.
+It also allows us to be brave and to do the right thing.
+When somebody offends us or threatens us it allows us to control ourselves, and not to lash out in anger or revenge.
+The ego has to deal with the world around us, and interpreting everything that the world contains.